quicwg/base-drafts/draft-ietf-quic-transport.md

 Implementations SHOULD ensure that peers have a connection ID with a matching sequence number available when changing to a new connection ID.
-An implementation could do this by always supplying a corresponding connection ID to a peer for each connection ID received from that peer.k
+An implementation could do this by always supplying a corresponding connection ID to a peer for each connection ID received from that peer.

 While endpoints select connection IDs as appropriate for their implementation, the connection ID MUST NOT include the unprotected sequence number.
 Endpoints